Dmirandae/Caronte--2D-/README.md

 *Summary:

-A function-tool written in R language, to create a (geometric morphometrics coordinates) file from TNT format (.tnt) from a TPS file.
+A function-tool written in R language, to create a (geometric morphometrics coordinates) file to TNT format (.tnt) from a TPS file.

 *About Caronte: